 Students in good standing may transfer to another Everest campus location.
 Transfer students are advised that they will be subject to the minimum residency requirements at the new campus for the program in which they are enrolled.
-Students may transfer applicable credits from Everest coursework in which a "C" or higher was earned; however, those credits will be treated as transfer credits and will not count toward fulfilling residency requirements at the new location.
+Students may transfer applicable credits from Everest coursework in which any passing grade was earned; however, those credits will be treated as transfer credits and will not count toward fulfilling residency requirements at the new location.